lailaaaed03/kotlin-web-site/docs/topics/tour/kotlin-tour-control-flow.md

         <img src="icon-7-todo.svg" width="20" alt="Final step" /> <a href="kotlin-tour-null-safety.md">Null safety</a></p>
 </microformat>

-Like other programming languages, Kotlin has tools for checking conditional expressions and creating loops.
+Like other programming languages, Kotlin is capable of checking conditional expressions and creating loops.

 ## Conditional expressions